 The historical landmark features 5.5 acres of landscaped grounds that provide visitors with a magnificent display of fall colors.
 Kids love the outdoor garden, which is open Tuesday through Saturday and features a lily pool, boxwood eclipse and Japanese tea garden.
-Admission for self-guided garden tours is $3 per person, and free for children under age 6.
-The Tudor Place does not offer a café and eating on the premises is not recommended, but Montrose Park is located nearby, and offers a perfect place to picnic after viewing the gardens.
+Admission for self-guided garden tours are free.
+Tudor Place does not offer a café and eating on the premises is not recommended, but Montrose Park is located nearby and offers a perfect place to picnic after viewing the gardens.

 Theodore Roosevelt Island

 Take a ranger-led kayak tour or download a trail map to see the 18 miles of trails that run from Theodore Roosevelt Island to Mount Vernon.
 The island itself is 88.5 acres with a memorial to the 26th president toward the middle of the northern end.
 Pack a picnic and set up shop on one of the island’s small beach areas.

 A peaceful oasis in the middle of the bustling city, this Columbia Heights’ park is the perfect picnic spot to peep the leaves.
 On Sunday afternoons, a lively drum circle fills the park with toe-tapping beats.
 Twelve acres of fall beauty will delight young and old visitors alike.

 Where: 16th St. & W St. NW